Zilog8/UNFS2GO/README.md

 Thus there are obviously some limitations, most of which are probably unknown.
 Of the known:

--shimFS currently only uses ram, and also never gives it up.
-So, it's a giant and intentional memory leak for now.
+-shimFS is limited to cacheing FileInfo and ReadDirectory data for now.
+Current timeout is set for 5 seconds.
+Data cacheing is imminent.

 -In some (many? most?) systems, the server fails at start with an error along the lines of "RPC: Authentication error; why = Client credential too weak".
 It's some